Vishwa1989/Insights/README.md

 - Swashbuckle.AspNetCore
 - Microsoft.AspNetCore.OpenApi

-## Project References

-- Insights.Service - Core business logic and service implementations

-## Contributing

-1. Create a feature branch
-2. Make your changes
-3. Submit a pull request

 ## Troubleshooting

 If you encounter any issues:

 1. Verify the environment is set correctly
-2. Check the application logs
-3. Ensure all dependencies are properly restored
+2. Ensure all dependencies are properly restored
-4. Verify the port 5000 is not in use by another application
+3. Verify the port 5000 is not in use by another application